isabellezhang/deep-reinforcement-learning/README.md

 ![Trained Agents][image1]

-This repository contains material related to Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.
+This repository contains public material published by Udacity related to Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.
+In addition, it contains completed projects as part of the nanodegree program.

 ## Table of Contents